Support Carthage Students

 “Carthage was the turning point in my life.
 The Carthage experience provided me the tools for many of the things I have accomplished since graduating.”

-Patrick Anderson Patrick Anderson graduated from Carthage in 1985 with a degree in history.
+Trustee Patrick Anderson Board of trustees member Patrick Anderson ’85 graduated with a degree in history.
 He is the president of his own law firm and lives in Alexandria, Va.

 “Unrestricted giving is important because it allows the College to use the money where the need is greatest.
 If you are contemplating a gift to Carthage, I say, in a time when there are so many notable organizations that need our financial gifts, Carthage must remain at the top.
 Those gifts will be used to enhance the Carthage experiences of so many young people who will make a difference in so many areas of need in our world.
 Without your gifts, the world will lose someone who would have made a difference.”